guilhermevigneron/guilhermevigneron.github.io/README.md

   - **Navigational Integrity**
     All key links (LinkedIn, GitHub, Email) are visible and functional.

-  - **Web Accessibility (a11y)**
-    Uses `cypress-axe` to check for accessibility issues against WCAG standards, ensuring the site is usable by people with disabilities.

 ---

 This automated, multi-layered testing strategy ensures that my professional portfolio is not only a reflection of my experience but also a testament to the quality and care I put into my work.